 A separate dressing area in an adjacent room is outfitted with full-size dresser, hangers and shelving, large mirror, and a luggage rack.
 There's a writing table here for you and a notebook filled with information on all there is to see and do on the island.

-The bathroom is a sunny space with a beautiful stone tile shower and stone tile floor; it's stocked with all the basics (plush towels, shower gel & hand soap, etc.) and features a second door leading directly out to the pool.
+The bathroom is a sunny space with a beautiful stone tile shower and stone tile floor; it's stocked with all the basics (plush towels, shower gel & hand soap, hair-dryer, TP, kleenex, etc.) and features a second door leading directly out to the pool.

-A small but efficient kitchen is well-equipped with refrigerator, microwave, toaster and coffeemaker.
-Dishes, flatware, beverage and wine glasses, cooking pots and pans, cooking and serving tools, cooking oil, wine & beer openers, coffee filters, paper towels, salt & pepper, sugar, napkins, dish soap, towels, etc., are all in place.
+A small but efficient kitchen is well-equipped with refrigerator, microwave, hotplate, toaster, blender, electric coffee grinder and coffeemaker.
+Dishes, flatware, beverage and wine glasses, cooking pots and pans, cooking and serving tools, cooking oil, wine & beer openers, coffee filters, bottled water, paper towels, salt & pepper, sugar, napkins, dish soap, towels, etc., are all in place.
 Additional cooking facilities are on the lanai just outside the sliding glass doors on a gas grill with separate burner for frying, boiling or sauteeing.
 This is, after all, Hawaii and we do most of our living outdoors!

 You can choose to dine poolside under the patio table umbrella or inside at your cozy table for two.

-Hale Polu Lani is a perfect romantic getaway for first (or second!) honeymoons.
+Hale Polu Lani is a perfect romantic getaway for honeymooners!

 The closest beach, on palm-lined Honomalino Bay, is a short hike from the village of Miloli'i; it has great snorkeling, spinner dolphin, sea turtles, and the occasional migrating whale.
 Quiet and serene, truly off the beaten path, you're likely to be the only ones on this local black sand beach.
 Other beaches nearby include Hookena where caves and pristine reefs offer exceptional snorkel adventures, 'Two-Step' at Kealakekua Bay, the Black Sand Beach at Punalu'u, and Green Sand Beach at South Point, a marvel in hue and isolation.

-Snorkel gear, beach towels, chairs and a cooler are available for personal use during your stay at Hale Polu Lani.
+Snorkel gear, beach towels, chairs and a cooler are available (at no charge) for your personal use during your stay at Hale Polu Lani.

 We are here on-site (our house is next door to the cottage) to offer a friendly welcome and personal recommendations as well as provide for any special needs you may have.
 We do, however, respect your privacy (it's quite possible you won't even see us during your visit -- if you choose not to!) and you can consider the cottage and pool your own while you're here.